Skip to content

 According to Talroo and Resume Now’s joint analysis:

-• Employers are facing more pressure to compete on wages, scheduling flexibility, and bonuses—especially in logistics, healthcare, and food service.
+• Employers face heightened pressure to compete on wages, bonuses, and hiring incentives, particularly in trucking, allied healthcare, caregiving, and customer service.

-• Job seekers with skills in CDL operation, OSHA safety, caregiving, or patient care are well-positioned to find competitive roles in 2025.
+• Job seekers with expertise in CDL operation, OSHA safety, caregiving, patient care, or logistics management are well-positioned to secure competitive roles in 2025.

 The Frontline Worker Index Data & Findings